sfrobish/onepulseentertainment/PRD.md

 ---

-## Module 1: Client Acquisition & Business Development
+## Epic 1: Client Acquisition & Business Development

 **Goal:** Increase the volume and quality of inbound leads by systematizing outreach, referrals, and follow-up that currently happen inconsistently or not at all.